Last Updated on January 14, 2021

 – Frozen Embryo Transfers: $3670

 The Frozen Embryo transfer package includes a trial embryo transfer, ultrasounds, blood tests, embryo thaw and transfer.
-The cost for medication is not included in this package.
+The cost of medication is not included in this package.

 – IVF Prime Advantage: $14,900

-The IVF Prime Advantage program is designed for patients who have no insurance and cannot otherwise afford the cost of IVF in Wisconsin.
+The IVF Prime Advantage program is designed for patients who have no insurance and cannot otherwise afford the cost of IVF.
 The package includes the cost of ultrasounds, egg retrieval, ICSI, insemination of eggs, up to 6 days embryo culture, conscious sedation, follow up visits.

 – IVF Ultimate Advantage Refund Program: $28,900

-Wisconsin Fertility Institute understands that affording IVF cost in Wisconsin is dependent largely upon the different plans offered by clinics.
-As the state does not help infertile couples, the second best option for them is financing their treatment.
-If patients feel like no package is an affordable option, they can apply for an easy loan from CapexMD through Wisconsin Fertility Institute.
+Wisconsin Fertility Institute understands that affording IVF cost is dependent largely upon the different plans offered by clinics.
+As the state does not help infertile couples, the second-best option for them is financing their treatment.
+If patients feel like no package is an affordable option, they can apply for an easy loan from CapexMD.

 CapexMD is partners with Wisconsin Fertility Institute.
-It offers fertility financing to eligible candidates who cannot otherwise afford the IVF cost in Wisconsin.
+It offers fertility financing to eligible candidates who cannot otherwise afford the IVF cost.
 It is a well-known organization with a network across the country, offering all types of financial services for the treatment of infertility.
-It has an easy and simple loan process which ensures that maximum people can reach out to the treatment of IVF.
+It has an easy and simple loan process that ensures that maximum people can reach out to the treatment of IVF.
 Couples can have loans designed according to their financial needs and circumstances.
-The loan will be secured through the Wisconsin fertility clinic before the treatment starts.
+The loan will be secured before the treatment starts.
 For the CapexMD loan, the considerations apply:

 – There is a $25 fee for the online application